bhanlol/Superstore-Sales-EDA/README.md

 ## Introduction

 In this project, we conducted exploratory data analysis (EDA) on sales, profit, consumer, and product data for our favorite (imaginary) superstore, Superstore!
 Using SQL (MySQL) and functions such as subqueries and CTEs, joins, window functions, etc., various valuable insights were extracted and subsequently visualized on a Tableau dashboard.
-These insights can be used to identify opporunities to increase revenue and profits and pinpoint areas/products for divestment.
+These insights can be used to identify opportunities to increase revenue and profits and pinpoint areas/products for divestment.

 ## Table of Contents